yunonvlad/rsschool-cv/cv.md

 <h2>Code examples</h2>

-<p>At the moment i don't have code examples, but in near feture apper apper soon</p>
+<p>At the moment i don't have code examples, but in near feture apper soon</p>

 <h2>Edcucation</h2>
 <p>BNTU (since 2017), The Faculty of Mining Engineering and Geology</p>
 <p>Department: Mining Machines</p>